zenmumbler/krystal/README.md

 Goals
 -----

+- primarily for myself to practice with variants, parsers, etc.
 - clear and clean design and code base
 - use C++11 standard library and language features
 	- no reinventing of wheels wrt strings, maps, vectors, etc.